 Program: Kansas Bridging Plan

-A significant number of family medicine physicians that have completed their training at the University of Kansas Medical Center explore rural Kansas practice opportunities.
-These physicians choose a rural practice for numerous reasons: here's a glimpse at some of their stories.
+A significant number of family medicine physicians who have completed their training at the University of Kansas Medical Center explore rural Kansas practice opportunities.
+These physicians choose a rural practice for a variety of reasons: here's a glimpse at some of their stories.

-He is practicing in Holton, Kan. with the Holton Community Hospital as a family physician, doing endoscopy as well as obstetrics with cesarean sections.
+He is practicing in Holton with the Holton Community Hospital as a family physician, doing endoscopy as well as obstetrics with cesarean sections.

 Dr. Colberg says he enjoys small town life.
 “I wanted to practice in a small town because of the flexibility it provides,” said Dr. Colberg.
 “I enjoy the people who are down to earth and hard working.”

 With a wife and two children, he says he wants his children to grow up with the same experiences he had.